Hayzedid/Alx_DjangoLearnLab/PUSH_TO_GITHUB.md

 ## ✅ Git Repository Initialized

-Your Django Blog project has been initialized as a git repository and is ready to push to GitHub.
+Your Django Blog project has been initialized as a git repository and Back-webis ready to push to GitHub.

 **Repository**: https://github.com/Hayzedid/Alx_DjangoLearnLab